 - Interest in working in an international, multicultural environment;

-- Experience in CVE or international relations preferred but not essential.
+- Interest in CVE preferred but not essential.